 This puts it in the same price range but looks much cheaper.

-If your home is still hard to sell, you might want to check out what your brokerage can do to help you.
-Your brokerage with a real estate license can arrange a buyer’s rebate arranged.
+If your home is still difficult to sell, you might want to check out what your brokerage, with a real estate license, can do to help.
+Your brokerage can arrange a buyer’s rebate.

 If you want to sell your home fast, working things out with your real estate agent might be an excellent way.
 After all, everyone loves a rebate.

 After an accepted offer, the buyer sometimes completes a home inspection.
 Asking for a price reduction after the home inspection is standard.
-We recommend negotiating that aspect, especially if some defects were not noticed initially.
+We recommend negotiating that aspect, especially if you did not notice some defects initially.

 Here’s the thing about New York City’s real estate: there’s never a low demand for real estate.